Joan Burge presenting her it's a wrap webinar on professional development for administrative assistants

 When you hit an obstacle:

-- You can give up, or you can explore alternate routes.
+• You can give up, or explore alternate routes.

-- You can isolate, or you can reach out for perspective, support, or connections.
+• You can isolate, or reach out for support and perspective.

-Many of the pivotal moments in my 35-year journey with Office Dynamics have been born out of obstacles.
-Each of those barriers sharpened my skills and deepened my resilience.
+Many pivotal moments in my journey with Office Dynamics were born out of obstacles.
+Each of those barriers sharpened my skills and resilience.

-Reframe for 2026: Instead of asking, “Why is this happening to me?” try, “What is this situation here to teach me?”
+Reframe for 2026: Instead of asking why this is happening, ask what this situation is here to teach you.

 10. Establish Your Brand with Intention